Top five baby monitors for 2019

 By Alison Potter

 A top-scoring baby monitor won't lose signal or run out of battery quickly.
-We reveal the best – and worst – video and audio monitors you can buy in 2018.
+We reveal the best – and worst – audio, video and smart wi-fi monitors you can buy

-When the safety and wellbeing of your baby is at stake, you don't want to risk buying a baby monitor that cuts out when you need it most, or is lacking in basic security to keep strangers from hacking into your images and audio.
+Don't risk buying a baby monitor that cuts out or is lacking in basic security to keep strangers from hacking into audio and images of your baby.

 Best audio baby monitor